Top 20 Cities in Europe to Build a Career in Technology [2026]

 Paris has a strong network of professional development resources, including events like Viva Technology, Big Data Paris, and Paris AI Week.
 Communities such as Paris.js, Women Who Code Paris, and the French Tech Central provide workshops, mentorship, and hackathons.
 Renowned institutions like École Polytechnique and HEC Paris offer executive education in data, AI, and tech entrepreneurship.
 The city’s thriving co-working scene—WeWork, Station F, NUMA—fosters networking and innovation.
 Peer learning is an integral part of the culture, supported by investor networks and incubators throughout the city.

-Related: Top Cities in Europe to Build a career in Finance
+Related: Top Cities in the US to Build a Career in Technology

 5. Stockholm, Sweden